freebsd/atf/README.md

 Should you want to build and install ATF from the source tree provided here, follow the instructions in the [INSTALL file](INSTALL).

+## More Reading

+* AUTHORS: List of authors and contributors for this project.

+* COPYING: License information.

+* INSTALL.md: Compilation and installation instructions.
+These is not the standard document shipped with many packages, so be sure to read it for things that are specific to ATF's build.

+* NEWS.md: List of major changes between formal, published releases.

 ## Support

 Please use the